 The data correspond to an experiment where 200 samples of water from a river were cultured on medium with nutrients to determine the presence or absence of bacterial contamination with Escherichia coli.
 The number of colonies has been counted after 72 hours of incubation.
 In the Bact-Data column you will find the counts for the 200 samples.

 Setting up the dialog box to create an histogram

-After opening XLSTAT, select the XLSTAT / Describing data / Histograms command, or click on the corresponding button of the Describing data toolbar (see below).
+Once XLSTAT is open, select the XLSTAT / Describing data / Histograms command (see below).

-Once you've clicked on the button, the dialog box appears.
-Select the data on the Excel sheet.
+The dialog box then appears.
+Select the data on the Excel sheet named Data.

-The Data are in the B column.
+In the general tab, select column B in the Data field.
 We activate the discrete option because the counts are discrete values.
 The Sample labels option is left activated because the first row of the data selection contains the name of the sample.

 Interpreting a histogram

-After some summary statistics, the histogram is displayed on sheet Histogram, followed by a table where the statistics of the histogram are available.
+The histogram is displayed on the sheet Histogram below the Summary Statistics table and followed by a table where the statistics of the histogram are available.